Taibah, Irbid

 Taibah or Taybeh (الطيبة; also Taiyibe and Al-Taiyiba) is a town located in the Aṭ-Ṭaībah district of the Irbid Governorate, in northern Jordan.

 The 2020 census estimates its population to be 24,255 people.

 History

 Taybah is identified with the ancient city of Ephron (Eφρων).
 Polybius' historical accounts mention it during the campaigns of Seleucid king Antiochus III, as well as in the story of Judas Maccabeus' retreat from Gilead, as described in 1 Maccabees.

+Ottoman era

+In 1596 it appeared in the Ottoman tax registers as Tayyibat al-Ism, situated in the nahiya (subdistrict) of Bani Kinana, part of the Sanjak of Hawran.
+It had 42 households and 28 bachelors; all Muslims.
+The villagers paid a fixed tax-rate of 25% on agricultural products; including wheat (6000 a.), barley (2250 a.), summer crops (1750 a.), olive trees (2000 a.), goats and bee-hives (725 a.), in addition to occasional revenues (950 a.).
+The total tax was 13,675 akçe.
+1.5/24 of the revenue went to a waqf.